 A continuation of PE 106.
 Skills will be applied to support advanced techniques in court strategy connected with singles and doubles competition.
-This class will promote the benefits of pickle-ball as a lifetime activity.
+This class will promote the benefits of badminton as a lifetime activity.
 2 lab hours.

-Beginning Golf
+PE 113 1 Credit Beginning Golf